jonathondilworth/detailed-plutus-lecture-notes/3-Lecture-Three.md

 Given a simple UTxO, there is a **redeemer** and a **validator**.
 In order to spend any unspent transaction output, the redeemer can be thought of as a cryptographic key which is passed to the validator.
 Once any given UTxO is attempted to be spent, the validator is then responsible for verifying the chain of ownership by using the redeemer to verify that the UTxO belongs to whichever wallet is attempting to create a new UTxO.

-***With an (E)UTxO model, you have a script at a given address, a redeemer, context and datum...*** Validation must still occur in order to spend any given (E)UTxO.
+***With an EUTxO model, you have a script at a given address, a redeemer, context and datum...*** Validation must still occur in order to spend any given EUTxO.
 However, the script address is contains a reference to a set of instructions.
-The instructions **(the script)** contains arbitrary logic, some of which is responsible for creating a validator (plus a possible set of numerous constraints under which the validator may or may not verify the chain of ownership of any given (E)UTxO).
+The instructions **(the script)** contains arbitrary logic, some of which is responsible for creating a validator (plus a possible set of numerous constraints under which the validator may or may not verify the chain of ownership of any given EUTxO).

-Furthermore, the (E)UTxO model has the ability to facilitate ownership of multiple types of asset (for example non fungible tokens can exist within a (E)UTxO model.
+Furthermore, the EUTxO model has the ability to facilitate ownership of multiple types of asset (for example non fungible tokens can exist within a EUTxO model.
 Even the ownership of other coins can be transferred from one wallet to another given the EUTxO model).

 ### 3.1 EUTxO Scripts